Battle on the Planta: Background

 In the 13th and 14th centuries, the Upper Valais (the eastern portion of the valley, higher in the mountains) was colonized by Germans from Hasli in the Canton of Bern.
 The Upper Valais was loosely allied with the Swiss, especially with Bern.
 The Lower Valais (the western, lowlands of the valley) were inhabited by French speakers under the power of the Dukes of Savoy.
 During the early and mid 15th century conflicts between the Upper Valais and Lower Valais often led to fighting.
 In 1446 Bern and Savoy signed a peace treaty, though border conflicts over the following decades damaged the agreement.
 In 1473 Duchess Yolande of Savoy embargoed Bern.

-The battle
+Battle

 In 1475 Bern invaded Vaud, a Savoy province, and signed an alliance with the Upper Valais on 7 September 1475.
 With Bernese support the Upper Valais prepared for war.
 Led by the Bishop of Sion Walter Supersaxo the Upper Valais forces began attacking Savoy holdings.
 A Savoy counterattack in early November threatened the city of Sion.
 On 13 November the Bishop's forces together with unexpected reinforcements from Saanen, the Simmental, Fribourg, and Solothurn defeated the Savoy counterattack near Conthey to the west of Sion.